 Podsafe Music Resources

 Instead of trying to play Lady Gaga, there is other music that has already been cleared.
-You can find it at sites such as www.musicalley.com or www.magnatune.com
+You can find it at sites such as www.musicalley.com (now out of business) or www.magnatune.com